TSummersLab/SMART_matlab/README.md

   * Windows:
     * The platform has been tested with Windows 7 and Windows 10.
 The package runs normally on either operating system
   * macOS:
     * With some modifications, the platform can run on computers running MacOS.
 The package was used on OS X 10.11 (El Capitan) and macOS 10.12 (Sierra) and 10.13 (High Sierra).
-The required changes are explained in the [Getting Started](#getting-started) section.
+The required changes are explained in the [Changes for Mac](#changes-for-mac) section in the [Appendix](#appendix).
 * Software:
   * Matlab:
     * The package has been tested with Matlab R2017a and R2017b.
 The additional required Toolboxes are: